wp-plugins/lightbox-plus/readme.txt

 = 2.5.4 =
 * Updated gallery shortcode replacement to match current implementation in WordPress
  * This was breaking galleries for some but not all people
-* Updated styles to deal with the <em>new</em> CSS box model.
+* Updated styles to deal with the <em>"new"</em> CSS box model.
- * Thank to hexagongirl for pointing this out to me
+ * Thanks to hexagongirl for pointing this out to me
 * Fixed problem where galleries where getting lighboxing treatment even if the Use for WP Galleries checkbox was unchecked.
+ * You should now have to check the box for it to work
-* Added a few new styles
+* Added a dozen new styles for a total of 26 different styles

-= Road Map =
-* Looking at adding image map options to the plugin
- * Capability to launch from an imagemap
- * Capability to have an imagemap in the lightbox
- * These are both possible manually
-*
+ * Added style preview to admin panel to show a small sceeenshot of the style

 = 2.5.3 =
 * Changed support portal to use WordPress.org only as I am unable to handle multiple vectors for support